Canonical Submersions in Nearly K\"ahler Geometry: Canonical Submersions

 By definition the torsion is skew-symmetric in the first two entries.
-If, however it is totally skew-symmetric also in the last entry we say that $\nabla$ has \emph{skew torsion}.
+If, however it is totally skew-symmetric we say that $\nabla$ has \emph{skew torsion}.
 In this case the connection is given by

 where we denote by $\nabla^g$ the Levi-Civita connection of $(M,g)$.
 We require additionally that our connection $\nabla$ has parallel torsion, i.e.~$\nabla T=0$.
-This yields many simplifications, among them such connections satisfy the following Bianchi-Identity:
+This yields many simplifications, among them such connections satisfy the following Bianchi identity:

 where the shorthand notation $\cyclic{X,Y,Z}$ denotes the sum over all cyclic permutations of $X,Y,Z$.